ITMO-NSS-team/FEDOT.Miscellaneous/fedot/tutorials.md

 ### ### Domain-specific tutorials (in English)

+The [tutorial](../tutorials/tutorial_seismic.pdf) on the application of the Fedot/NAS to solve seismic analyzis task.

 The [tutorial](../tutorials/robotics_tutorial.pdf) on the application of the Fedot to solve grasp stability prediction task.

-The [tutorial](../tutorials/economics_tutorial.pdf) on the application of the Fedot to solve economy fraud detection task.
+The [tutorial](../tutorials/economics_tutorial.pdf) on the application of the Fedot to solve fraud detection task.